mirzaakhena/log/README.md

-# Log with Context and rpcid
+# Log with Context and operationID

-The goal is to have very simple log function to call and help us analyze the output by link all the function call with rpcid accross system.
+The goal is to have very simple log function to call and help us analyze the output by link all the function call with operationID accross system.

 This log is wrapper version of `https://github.com/sirupsen/logrus`